rosstimo/RCET3371-VB/lessons/git/GitSimplified.md

 <!---->

-## Exploring Changes

-### **Viewing Changes**:
+## **Viewing Changes**:

+### Key Concepts
+- **Diff**: The difference between two states of a file or set of files.
+- **Patch**: A file containing the differences between two versions of a file, used to apply changes.
-- Use `git show` to view the details of a specific commit, including the changes made.
+- **Commit**: A snapshot of the project at a specific point in time, capturing changes made.
-- Use `git diff` to see the differences between commits or between the working directory and the latest commit.
+- **HEAD**: A reference to the current branch or commit you are working on.
+- **SHA-1 Hash**: A unique identifier for each commit, used to reference specific points in history.
+- **Hunk**: A section of a file that has been modified, added, or removed in a commit.

+- **Overview of the `git show` and `git diff` Commands**

+Both `git show` and `git diff` are essential Git commands used to inspect changes in a repository, but they serve different purposes:

 - **Basic Usage**:
+    - `git show`: Displays information about a specific commit, including its metadata (author, date, message) and the changes introduced by that commit.
     - To view details of a specific commit, use:
         ```sh
         git show <commit-hash>
         ```
+    - `git diff`: Compares two states in the repository, showing the differences between them.
+This could be between your working directory and the staging area, between commits, or between branches.
     - To view changes between two specific commits, use:
         ```sh
         git diff <commit-hash1> <commit-hash2>
         ```
-- **Overview of the `git show` and `git diff` Commands**

-    Both `git show` and `git diff` are essential Git commands used to inspect changes in a repository, but they serve different purposes:

-    - **`git show`**: Displays information about a specific commit, including its metadata (author, date, message) and the changes introduced by that commit.
-    - **`git diff`**: Compares two states in the repository, showing the differences between them.
-This could be between your working directory and the staging area, between commits, or between branches.
 ---
 ##### **The `git show` Command**